coveo/source.coveo.com/_posts/2015-03-06-react-flux-and-coveo.md

 ## Another JS Framework, another Day

-Javascript is quite an evolving language and new javascript frameworks are given birth and die everyday (if you are a purist there is always [VanillaJS][vanillajs] available for you).
+JavaScript is an evolving language and new JavaScript frameworks are given birth and die everyday (if you are a purist there is always [VanillaJS][vanillajs] available for you).

-As an experiment, I wanted to build an interface to Coveo's search engine while learning the [React][react] framework by Facebook and using a simple web application architecture which was popularized at the same time as React named [Flux][flux] which is somewhat different from the traditionnal MVC pattern libraries like [Backbone / Marionette][marionette]
+As an experiment, I wanted to build an interface to Coveo's search engine around React web application framework While learning the [React][react].
+I went all in and used [Flux][flux] a simple web application architecture which was popularized at the same time as React which is somewhat different from the traditionnal MVC pattern libraries like [Backbone / Marionette][marionette]

 This project also got me to experiment with other technologies like SVG icons, instead of plain icons or font icons and also with the new FlexBox.
 I also leaned towards ECMAScript 6 for this project and the new features coming in are quite nice.